Joyboy0056/A-Mathematical-Introduction-to-LQG-and-Quantum-Geometry/README.md

 This is my master's thesis with the University of Trento.
 I have been supervised by professor Lorenzo Fatibene of University of Torino, my work being based on a collection of
-9 lecture notes of him on the Loop Quantisation of Gravity (LQG), still in process of publication.
+9 lecture notes of him, on the Loop Quantisation of Gravity (LQG), still in process of publication.
 The purpose of this work would be to provide the reader with a comprehensive mathematical self-consistent review of LQG, which is indeed pioneered by physicists.

 At the end of that, the whole matter lands on a scenario where the (vacuum) physical space turns out to be, at a quantum level, a discrete kinematical object woven on a lattice made of 4-valence nodes with